Human papillomavirus (HPV) and cervical cancer

 Because pre-cancerous lesions take many years to develop, screening is recommended for every woman from aged 30 to 49 at least once in a lifetime and ideally more frequently.
-Screening is only effective if a high proportion of women participate.
+Screening is only effective on cervical cancer mortality, if a high proportion of women participate.

 - conventional (Pap) test and liquid-based cytology (LBC)

 - visual inspection with Acetic Acid (VIA)